NCAA football rules committee recommends targeting appeal

 The rules committee has been looking at ways to discourage the faking of injuries, mostly by defensive players to slow down up-tempo offenses, for several years.

-Rules makers remained apprehensive to step in through in-game alterations.
-The concern has been that a rule requiring players who are treated on the field to miss a minimum number of plays would incentivize players who are actually hurt to play through an injury.
+Steve Shaw said the committee remains apprehensive to implement in-game alterations.
+The concern is a rule requiring players who are treated on the field to miss the remainder of an offensive possession would incentivize players who are actually hurt to play through an injury.

 “So now for questionable game action, the institution or the conference can consult the national coordinator of officials to facilitate a video review.
-And if there are findings that will now go back to the conference office, and the conference office will deal with the institution, the coach, to get that corrected,” national coordinator of officials Steve Shaw said.
+And if there are findings that will now go back to the conference office, and the conference office will deal with the institution, the coach, to get that corrected,” Steve Shaw said.

-Suggested punishments were not recommended, but Stanford coach David Shaw, chairman of the rules committee, said he would prefer coaches face “severe penalties” for coaching players to feign injuries.
+Suggested punishments were not recommended, but David Shaw said he would prefer coaches face “severe penalties” for coaching players to feign injuries.

 “This is one of those things that is getting taught that is unethical,” David Shaw said.
 “So as best we can to drive this out, hopefully, we’ll get some partnership from conference officials, conference commissioners, leaning on some of these coaches that are teaching things unethical.”